dmarlowe69/c_obj2prg/README.md

 C application to convert a commodore interface OBJ file to a PRG file.
-Works with the output of cbm6502asm cross assembler or the native Commodore Macro Development System (MADS) and all its variants including the orgianl PET Assembler and the C128 development package.
+Works with the output of cbm6502asm cross assembler or the native Commodore Macro Development System (MADS) and all its variants including the orginal PET Assembler and the C128 development package.

 There are two verisons: